 Source: Tribunal administratif du logement & Association des propriétaires du Québec

 Each year, the Tribunal administratif du logement makes a rent increase calculation tool available.
-This tool is simple and effective, helping to facilitate negotiations between tenants and landlords.
-While it does not account for specific circumstances like the introduction of new services with additional expenses, it includes several factors:
+This tool is simple and effective, helping facilitate negotiations between tenants and landlords.
+While it does not account for specific circumstances, like the introduction of new services with additional expenses, it includes key factors such as:

-The tool for calculating 2025 rent increases and the applicable percentages issued by the Tribunal administratif du logement will be available online starting January 15, 2025.
+This tool for calculating 2025 rent increases is available online starting January 15, 2025.

 Rent increase notices must be sent 3 to 6 months before the lease ends for a 12-month lease.
 For a lease ending on June 30, the notice must be sent by March 31 at the latest.